-- Medicaid expansion under the Affordable Care Act lead to an increase of 111% (15.2 million people) in the number of people enrolled in Medicaid from 2008 to 2017.
+- Medicaid expansion under the Affordable Care Act led to an increase of 23% (12.1 million people) in the number of people enrolled in Medicaid from 2010 to 2019.

-- West Virginia, Kentucky and Michigan saw greatest improvement in uninsured rates from 2008 to 2017.
+- Rhode Island, Kentucky and West Virginia saw the greatest improvement in uninsured rates from 2010 to 2019.

-- South Dakota, Texas and Wyoming saw least improvement in uninsured rates from 2008 to 2017.
+- South Dakota, Texas and Wyoming saw the least improvement in uninsured rates from 2008 to 2017.

-- 35 states have adopted Medicaid expansion, leading to the improved uninsured rates across the nation.
+- 39 states have adopted Medicaid expansion, leading to the overall improved uninsured rates across the nation.

 The driving force behind the drop in uninsured rates is likely the expansion of Medicaid under the Affordable Care Act.
 ACA laws increased eligibility for adults with incomes below 138% of the federal poverty level to be covered under Medicaid.
 While the ACA increased eligibility for Medicaid, many states have not adopted Medicaid expansion.
-Currently there are 35 states that have adopted some form of Medicaid expansion.
-It’s those states who have adopted Medicaid expansion that saw the greatest decrease in uninsured people from 2008 to 2017.
-Among the top 20 states to decrease their rate of uninsured from 2008 to 2017, 19 have adopted Medicaid expansion.
+Currently, there are 39 states that have adopted some form of Medicaid expansion.
+It’s those states who have adopted Medicaid expansion that saw the greatest decrease in uninsured people from 2010 to 2019.
+Among the top 25 states to decrease their rate of uninsured from 2010 to 2019, all 25 states have adopted Medicaid expansion.
 As the ACA faces a legal battle in the Supreme Court the insurance status of millions hangs in the balance of a court decision.
 If the ACA were to be repealed an estimated 21 million people could be left uninsured and over 12 million people could lose Medicaid coverage.